Amazon ECS container instance IAM role - Amazon Elastic Container Service

 Important

 If you are registering external instances to your cluster, the IAM role you use requires Systems Manager permissions as well.
-For more information, see ECS Anywhere IAM role.
+For more information, see Amazon ECS Anywhere IAM role.

 Amazon ECS provides the AmazonEC2ContainerServiceforEC2Role managed IAM policy which contains the permissions needed to use the full Amazon ECS feature set.
 This managed policy can be attached to an IAM role and associated with your container instances.
 Alternatively, you can use the managed policy as a guide when creating a custom policy to use.
 The container instance role provides permissions needed for the Amazon ECS container agent and Docker daemon to call AWS APIs on your behalf.
 For more information on the managed policy, see AmazonEC2ContainerServiceforEC2Role.

-Creating the container instance ( ecsInstanceRole) role
+Create the container instance role

 Important